jaalto/project--emacs-epackage-template/README.rst

 EXAMING FILES

 There are lots of things to do when doing packaging.
-It is desireable to keep close contact to the upstream to get QA issues solved as much as possible.
+It is desireable to keep close contact with the upstream to get QA issues solved as much as possible.
 Well cared code has better chance to be included in core Emacs someday.
 The best practises include: